ahmed4sy/TIA-softwere/README.md

 #### Explain:

-###### Tia is a program developed by Ahmed Youssef that works to translate images and comics into Arabic.
+###### Tia is a program developed by Ahmed Yousif that works to translate images and comics into Arabic.
 Its goal is to break the language barrier that hinders public life.

 ##### ![sorece program](https://github.com/ahmed4sy/Transimgs-sorece)